empowerID/empowernow_docs/docs/services/bff/how-to/cors-cookie-domain.md

    - The browser sends cookies automatically; no CORS preflight is triggered for `/api/**`.

 3) Cookie domain
    - Use a shared parent domain at the ingress (Traefik) so the BFF sets the cookie for `.ocg.labs.empowernow.ai`.
+See `../reference/settings-reference.md#env-BFF_COOKIE_DOMAIN`.
    - Ensure `Secure` and `SameSite=Lax` are set; do not expose tokens to the browser.

 Validate